smashinashwin/home-led-fun/README.md

 ### A repo for wifi-controlled LED projects.

 ## Summary
 This is a wifi-controlled smart lamp.
-It uses SK6812 RGBW Leds, an ESP8266 Microcontroller, Mosquitto, a Raspberry Pi server, and an Android app to provide light, look awesome, and enable easy control.
+It uses SK6812 RGBW Leds, powered by a 5V 20A power supply, controlled by an ESP8266 Microcontroller, listening to a Mosquitto broker on a Raspberry Pi and an Android app to provide light, look awesome, and enable easy control.

-The lamp consists of 4 meters of SK6812 RGBW LEDs at 60 LEDs / meter.
-They are controlled by and ESP8266, and powered by a 5V 20A power supply.
-The ESP8266 microcontroller is subscribed to an MQTT broker hosted on a Raspberry Pi.

-The andriod app sends messages to the same MQTT broker, which are picked up by the ESP.
-These messages turn the lights on/off, and change patterns and colors.

-Currently, the microcontroller holds all pattern logic and saved colors; the MQTT messages just change these parameters.

-Currently this only works if everything is on the same network.

 ## Hardware